uon-hci/tools/docs/docs/SHP-course.md

 #### Group

 Group interviews gather multiple participants, and sometimes multiple interviewers.
-The first benefit in doing such an interview is the obvious saving of time by combining participants.
+The first benefit in doing such an interview is the obvious gain of time by combining participants.
 Of course a potential issue with this is the lack of depth, and the difficulty to maintain a structured interview.
 It is hence very important to limit the group interview to a maximum amount of participants and interviewers.
 The practical aspects must also be considered: group disposition, turn taking and general order.

 #### Other interview techniques